Skip to main content

 https://www.oregonmetro.gov/tools-living/garbage-and-recycling/garbage-recycling-hazardous-waste-disposal-oregon-city

-Electronics and everything with a power cord.
+January 14: Electronics and everything with a power cord.
 PLEASE: NO LIGHT BULBS OR SMOKE DETECTORS!
 But LED light bulbs are ok!
 Free Geek rehabilitates and recycles this stuff.
+Please wrap up cords and cables and secure with a twist tie or rubber band.

 https://www.freegeek.org/take-action/donate-technology